 The question I’m writing about today is an exceptionally important, and potentially valuable one, both in your relationships and for your career.

 When I first heard this question perhaps fifteen years ago it initially truck me as something of a non sequitur.
 I thought “I can be both.
 In fact, when I’m right I am happy, and when I’m wrong I’m not.”
 What better proof was there than the $10,000 and the trip to Europe that I won on Jeopardy! ?
-Being right had made me very happy.
+Being right had made me happy.
 But as I observed a number of situations over the next few months, keeping this question in mind, I began to see that its implications had a profound core of truth.

 Starting with the easiest examples to understand: if I love Mahler and hate rap, but you hate classical music but enjoy hip-hop, which of us is right?
 Jane Austen vs. James Joyce?
 Da Vinci vs. De Kooning?
 In the world of art there are no rights or wrongs, just different ways of self-expression that resonate differently with people depending on their individual preferences.
-Same with food: is vanilla ice cream better than chcolate?
+Same with food: is vanilla ice cream better than chocolate?
 Or with pets: are dogs better than cats?
 Or, moving on to more “significant” topics, politics: are Democrats better than Republicans?
 Of course to you they might or might not be, but that doesn’t make you right, it only indicates your preference.
 Religion?
 Is Christianity better than Islam or Buddhism?
 Sexual orientation: is straight better than gay?
 Race: is Caucasian superior to Asian or African?
 So many topics of disagreement stem from our need to prove ourselves right, rather than accepting individual preferences and the fact that the world is painted primarily in shades of gray.

 For many people, needing to be right is an indication of low self-esteem.
 If they can be proven correct it will validate their superiority (or, more emotionally accurately, their lack of inferiority).
 A perfect example of this has been recently provided by Donald Trump, who after expressing serious doubts about President Obama’s birthplace, now is claiming to be “right” because it was his pressure that forced the very proof provided by release of the “long-form” birth certificate.
 (I know about Donald Trump’s low self-esteem from an anecdote my brother told me.
 Trump was seated next to him at a charity benefit dinner, and immediately after introducing himself to my brother asked “Have you seen me on the cover of this week’s Newsweek?”
 Hardly the conduct of a self-assured individual).